gitlab-analyzer/gitlabanalyzer/server/API_example_response.md

     - `GET /projects/<int:projectID>/commit`
 - [Get all the commits sorted in users](#get-all-the-commits-sorted-in-users)
     - `GET /projects/<int:projectID>/commit/user/all`
+- [Get all the commits committed directly on master]
+    - `GET /projects/<int:projectID>/commit/master/direct/user/all`
 - [Get all the merge requests in the project](#get-all-the-merge-request-in-that-project)
     - `GET /projects/<int:projectID>/merge_request/all`
 - [Get all the merge Request sorted in users](#get-all-the-merge-request-sorted-in-users)